grant/snappo-iOS/README.md

-# selfie hero iOS
+# Snappo iOS
-The iOS app for Selfie Hero.
+The iOS app for Snappo.